 The two reversals in Regency and Enbridge Energy reflect skepticism about the integrity of related-party transaction negotiations on behalf of entities with governing agreements similar to those in El Paso Pipeline.
-At oral argument in Enbridge Energy strident questioning from Chief Justice Strine augured a shift to new legal standards governing this type of related-party transaction.171 That same skepticism had been apparent years earlier in El Paso Pipeline.
-In short, El Paso Pipeline was a little-known transcript ruling that cut against the grain of written decisions, allowed a case to go forward, led to factual findings of bad faith, and, ultimately, as an historic matter, presaged significant modification of this area of the law.
+At oral argument in Enbridge Energy strident questioning from Chief Justice Strine augured a shift to new legal standards governing this type of related-party transaction.
+That same skepticism had been apparent years earlier in El Paso Pipeline.
+In short, El Paso

-167 159 A.3d 242 (Del.
+175 159 A.3d 242 (Del.
 2017).

-169 Id. at 250, 259.
+177 Id. at 250, 259.